ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 Socrates introduces positive ideas: the immortality of the soul and the theory of knowledge as recollection

-### 13 - Critical Thinking Skills: Developing Effective Analysis and Argument - Stella Cottrell
+### 13 - Critical Thinking: Tools for Taking Charge of Your Professional and Personal Life - Richard Paul

 ### 14 - Seven Years in Tibet: My Life Before, During and After - Heinrich Harrer